AGCoL

 db_adminpasswd Password of the admin user.

-db_clientuser MySQL username of a user with read-only access.
+db_clientuser Optional: MySQL username of a user with read-only access.
 This is only necessary if you want a machine to run viewSymap as read-only.

 Example symap.config.